bethneyanderson/studio-bar/README.md

 - **Security Features**: CSRF protection, secure authentication, and staff-only route protection
 - **SEO Optimization**: Proper meta tags, semantic HTML structure, and accessibility features

+#### CRUD Functionality & Staff Workflow

+The application implements a comprehensive CRUD (Create, Read, Update, Delete) system with role-based access control:

+**Prerequisites for CRUD Operations:**

+- User must be logged in with staff member privileges
+- All CRUD operations are restricted to staff users only through Django's authentication system

+**Artist Management Workflow:**

+1. **Create Artists First**: Staff members must add artists to the database before creating events
+2. **Artist CRUD Operations**:
+   - **Create**: Add new artists with name, genre, biography, and social media links
+   - **Read**: View all artists and their detailed profiles
+   - **Update**: Edit existing artist information and biographies
+   - **Delete**: Remove artists from the database (with confirmation prompts)

+**Event Management Workflow:**

+1. **Artist Selection**: When creating events, staff can select from existing artists in the database
+2. **Event CRUD Operations**:
+   - **Create**: Add new events with title, date, description, pricing, and image uploads
+   - **Read**: View all events in both public and management interfaces
+   - **Update**: Modify event details, including changing assigned artists
+   - **Delete**: Remove events with proper confirmation to prevent accidental deletion

+**Database Relationships:**

+- Events have a foreign key relationship with Artists (many-to-one)
+- This ensures data integrity and prevents orphaned records
+- Staff can easily reassign events to different artists through the edit interface

+**Security Implementation:**

+- All CRUD views use Django's `@login_required` and staff permission decorators
+- Form validation prevents invalid data entry
+- CSRF protection on all form submissions
+- Success/error messages provide user feedback for all operations

 #### Navigation & User Experience

 - **Intuitive Menu Structure**: Clear navigation between Home, Events, About, and staff sections